 The best way to pack clothing in a suitcase

 Suitcases are great for traveling or taking clothes with you during a move.
-And with a few packing hacks, you can actually fit quite a bit into compact luggage.
-Watch this video for tips:
+And with a few tricks, you can fit quite a bit into your luggage:

-- Pack shoes into the corners.
-Place the heels into the corners, so the shoes are sitting toe-to-toe.
+- Pack shoes in the corners.
+Place the heels in the corners, so the shoes sit toe-to-toe.

 - Place odd-shaped things between the frame.
 Umbrellas, phone chargers and hats will all fit here to create a flat layer on the bottom.